Valéria Szabó

-Valéria Szabó (born 2 March 1983 in Debrecen) is a former Hungarian handballer who most recently played for Kisvárdai KC and for the Hungarian national team.
+Valéria Bányász-Szabó (born 2 March 1983 in Debrecen) is a former Hungarian handballer who most recently played for Kisvárdai KC and for the Hungarian national team.

 She made her international debut on 14 October 2008 against France.
 She represented Hungary on the World Championship in 2009 and on the European Championship in 2010.

 She retired from professional handball in 2018.